 The name of the organization shall be the International Field Emission Society.

-The objectives of the International Field Emission Society shall be generally to promote progress in the science, education and technology of field emission and related phenomena, and specifically to provide a form for the formal and informal discussion and dissemination of knowledge in these areas.
+The objectives of the International Field Emission Society shall be generally to promote progress in the science, education and technology of field emission and related phenomena, and specifically to provide a forum for the formal and informal discussion and dissemination of knowledge in these areas.

 Membership of the Society shall consist of those who pay the required dues to the Treasurer of the Society or a representative of the Treasurer.